 What positive advice would you give to students thinking about studying Social Sciences?

 “Be open-minded and be prepared to have your world totally changed.
 The things that you take for granted have to be explored as to why you take those things for granted.
 For example, I was teaching earlier about love and marriage and the concept of romantic love.
 It was really interesting because students had this perception that we’ve always had this option available to us that we could marry who we wanted when we wanted.
 But actually, if you lived about 170 years ago you would’ve had an arranged marriage – we practised arranged marriage for about 800 years in the UK.
-So the concept of romantic love and marrying someone for that reason is relatively new, and it’s common sense things that we take for granted where once we scratch beneath the surface we get a lot more depth.
-I think it’s being prepared to have your mind opened a little bit and become a researcher and get used to research and how it operates.
+So the concept of romantic love and marrying someone for that reason is relatively new.
+It’s common sense things that we take for granted, where once we scratch beneath the surface, we get a lot more depth.
+I think it’s being prepared to have your mind opened a little bit and becoming a researcher, getting used to research and how it operates.

 “Be prepared to get passionate!
 Because people sometimes come in not knowing who they are or where their place is in the world and what that little fire in their belly is!
 Some of them come out and decide to help refugees for example, or students become passionate about different causes and quite politicised, and I think that’s what we do very well as a subject – and teachers as well I hope!"